siostechcorp/Signal_iQ/python/README.rst

 - Update `config.ini` with **SIOS iQ** username and password, typically one used to log into the UI.

 - Run the **example** script to test that you can send a message to **SIOS iQ** instance.
-  - You will need to find the _uuid_ of a vm from your appliance's environment(s)
+  - You will need to edit the file and put in an environment id from your appliance and the uuid of a vm that lives in that environment first.

 .. code:: bash